 Storms Damage Scenarios

-Major storms can be frightening and dangerous, and you need to focus on safety.
-If your region has seen serious storm-related damage, be careful.
-If you suspect structural damage or more flooding, keep your distance.
+Big storms can be dangerous, and you should put safety first.
+If your region has seen a lot of damage, use caution.
+If you suspect structural damage or more flooding, don’t go inside.
 Stay with a friend or find other shelter until you’re confident it’s safe.

-After the danger has passed, restoration and repair should be your top priority.
-Below, learn about how each kind of storm can cause unique damage.
+After the danger has passed, repairs and restoration should be next on your list.
+Read about how various storm systems can cause problems.

-- Winter Storms: This can cause collapsed roofs, lead to broken trees and electricity poles, and much more.
+- Winter Storm Damage: This can collapse roofs, lead to broken trees and electricity poles, and much more.

-- Hail Storm Damage: Severe hail can bend and crack shingles and siding, leading to long-term leaks and compounding damage.
+- Hail Damage: Major hail storms can cause shingle and siding damage, and that can mean roof leaks and compounding structural damage.

-- Tornado and Hurricane Damage: Circular wind storms can completely destroy, including catastrophic damage to landscaping, siding and windows.
+- Tornado and Hurricane Damage: Circular winds can wreak havoc on your home or business, including catastrophic damage to siding, roofs, landscaping and more.

 Storm aftermath can be dangerous, and hiring a professional can help you get the problem solved quickly and correctly.
 Reach out to us right away.